Holbæk Ladegård: History

-The estate is first mentioned in 1199 in a letter of gift from Bishop Absalon in which he grants it to Sorø Abbey.
-Holbæk later developed into a small market town, which Holbæk Castle was built to defend during troubled times.
-The castle was held in fee by royal vassals and Holbæk Ladegård served as the administrative center of the land.
-The estate was pawned several times and for a while referred to as the Duchy of Holbæk.
+Holbæk is first mentioned in a document from 1199 in which Bishop Absalon presents in to Sorø Abbey.
+Most of the land was later ceded to the crown in exchange for property elsewhere.
+Holbæk Castle was most likely constructed by Valdemar II to protect the emerging market town of Holbæk.
+The castle was held in fee by royal vassals and Holbæk Ladegård served as the administrative centre of the land. of Holbæk.
+Christoffer Festenberg Pax became lensmand in 1563.

-Christoffer Festenberg Pax was granted the land in 1563 and farmed it until his death in 1608.
 He constructed a new home farm at the Castle but it later fell into neglect.
 A new home farm was finally built after a report in 1627 described the old one as "dilapidated".

 Holbæk Castle was destroyed by Swedish troops in 1659.
-The castle was not rebuilt but Holbæk Ladegård with its tenant farms was instead sold to Henrik Thott, the owner of Boltinggaard.
-He ran into economic difficulty and had to sell the estate in 1667.
-The new owner was Bertel Bartholin, a professor at the University of Copenhagen, but he soon sold it again.
+The castle was not rebuilt after the war.
+Holbæk Ladegård with its tenant farms was instead sold to Henrik Thott, the owner of Boltinggaard.
+Ub 1667 he sold the estate to professor Bertel Bartholin, a professor at the University of Copenhagen, but he soon sold it again.
 The estate then changed hands many times.